cnlohr/mini-rv32ima/README.md

 ## How

-To test this, you will need a Linux box with `git build-essential` and whatever other requirements are in place for [buildroot](https://buildroot.org/).
+Windows instructions (Just playing with the image)
  * Clone this repo.
+ * Install or have TinyCC.
+[Powershell Installer](https://github.com/cntools/Install-TCC) or [Regular Windows Installer](https://github.com/cnlohr/tinycc-win64-installer/releases/tag/v0_0.9.27)
+ * Run `winrun.ps` in the `windows` folder.

+Linux instructions (both):
+ * Clone this repo.
+ * Install `git build-essential` and/or whatever other requirements are in place for [buildroot](https://buildroot.org/).
  * `make testdlimage`
  * It automatically downloads the image (~1MB) and runs the emulator.
  * Should be up and running in about 2.5s depending on internet speed.

-...And you can almost run Linux in Linux in Linux (though not quite yet).
+You can do in-depth work on Linux by:
+ * `make everything`

+If you want to play with the bare metal system, see below, or if you have the toolchain installed, just:
+ * `make testbare`

 ## Questions?
  * Why not rv64?